menu

 In addition, Old Lyme is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are people who are both educated and wealthy, and thus tend to be older, richer, and more established than young professionals.
 "Urban sophisticates" is not just about being educated and well-off financially: it is a point of view and state of mind, one that you might call 'urbaneness'.
 But such people can and do regularly live in small towns, suburbs and rural areas, as well as in big cities.
 They read, support the arts and high-end shops, and love travel.

-Old Lyme is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Old Lyme is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-Old Lyme is a somewhat ethnically-diverse town.
 The people who call Old Lyme home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Old Lyme residents report their race to be White, followed by Asian.
-Important ancestries of people in Old Lyme include Irish, Italian, English, German, and Polish.
+Important ancestries of people in Old Lyme include Italian, English, Irish, German, and Polish.

 The most common language spoken in Old Lyme is English.
 Other important languages spoken here include Spanish and Italian.